 Indian citizens are in luck!
 Many countries around the world allow Indian travelers to visit for a limited stay; visa-free by just presenting a valid passport.
-While some countries insist travelers obtain a visa from their Embassy before traveling to their country.
-But there are some destinations that meet you in the middle by offering visa on arrival, which means you can show up at their port of entry and they’ll issue a travel visa to you on the spot.
+While some countries insist travelers obtain a visa from their Embassy before traveling to their country, there are some destinations that meet you in the middle by offering visa on arrival, which means you can show up at their port of entry and they’ll issue a travel visa on the spot.
 Imagine not having to fill lengthy application forms, or provide list of documents, or wait for the Embassy to process your visa application.
 You can simply travel on a whim, without needing to plan days or months in advance.
 Yes, you read it right!
 The Indian passport does not require any prior visa arrangements for these countries and can obtain a visa waiver upon arrival upon presentation of a valid passport and supporting documents.

 What is Visa on Arrival?